History of Somalia (1991–2006): The rule of law

-Following the downfall of the Siad Barre government, there was effectively no formal monocentric government law in Somalia.
+Following the downfall of the Siad Barre government, there was effectively no formal centralized government law in Somalia.
 While some urban areas such as Mogadishu had private police forces, many Somalis simply returned to the traditional clan-based legal structures for local governance and dispute resolution.
-Identified by The New York Times as "legendary individualists", Somalis have been thought of as particularly receptive to anarchist forms of social organisation; social scientists have identified the pastoralist way of life that a great many Somalis lead as in tension with formal statist legal systems.
+Michael Maren's book The Road to Hell (1997) noted how the clan structure baffled many Americans, Canadians and Europeans who were in Somalia for government aid, military or charitable organizations, and who tended to assume society was organized top down from high-ranking government leaders and struggled to understand a more bottom-up system based on high trust for immediate and extended families and less trust for government authorities.
+Somalis were described in The New York Times as "legendary individualists", and also have been thought of as particularly receptive to anarchist forms of social organization.
+Social scientists have identified the pastoralist way of life that a great many Somalis lead as in tension with formal statist legal systems.
 Political loyalties are based on clan and region rather than political party, which, according to the UN Office for the Coordination of Humanitarian Affairs makes the sustainability of a centralised political system "difficult".

 Anthropologist Spencer MacCallum has identified the rule of law during the period as that of the Xeer, a customary law indigenous to Somalia.
 The law permits practices such as safe travel, trade, and marriage, which survives "to a significant degree" throughout Somalia, particularly in rural Somalia where it is "virtually unaffected".

 MacCallum credits the Xeer with "Somalia's success without a central government, since it provides an authentic rule of law to support trade and economic development."
 In the Xeer, law and crime are defined in terms of property rights; consequently the criminal justice system is compensatory rather than the punitive system of the majority of states, and the Xeer is "unequivocal in its opposition" to any form of taxation.
 Powell et al. (2006) find that the existence of the common law dispute resolution system in Somalia makes possible basic economic order.
 MacCallum compares the Xeer to the common law in 6th century Scotland, and notes that there is no monopoly of either police nor judicial services, a condition of polycentric law.
 However, a weakness of such a system is that it proves ineffective at handling disputes and enforcing resolutions that cross clan boundaries.
 For example, in a dispute involving telecommunications company Aerolite, the plaintiff from the weaker clan was unable to collect the "unfairly" small settlement they had been awarded.